-St Prex can also be reached on bus 724 that connects Morges and Etoy train stations.
+St Prex can also be reached on the bus that connects Morges and Etoy train stations.
 The bus and trains are part of the Mobilis network and separate tickets are not required when combining bus and train travel.

 The bus service operates generally hourly but not on Sundays or public holidays.
 The stop closest to the old town in St Prex is St Prex-Place d’Armes.
 Bus traveling times from Morges or Etoy train stations to St Prex are around 10 minutes.

 As the bus departs from Morges and Etoy train stations, it offers a good alternative to waiting for the next train when traveling to St Prex.

 By CGN Lake Geneva Pleasure Boat to St Prex

 St Prex can also be reached romantically by CGN Lake Geneva pleasure boat.
 It is usually a stop on the Lausanne-Ouchy, St Sulpice, Morges, St Prex, Rolle route.

 During the summer season mid-June to mid-September, up to three boats stop at St Prex per day in each direction, with two boats going all the way to Geneva.
 During the shoulder season, usually two boats stop at St Prex on weekends (from Nyon rather than Geneva).
 During the winter timetable (mid-December to mid-April), no Lac Léman pleasure boats call at St Prex.

 - See Pleasure Boats on Lake Geneva for more details

 Hiking in the St Prex Region of Lake Geneva

 St-Prex is a popular hiking destination or seen en route by walkers in the La Côte region.
 To the western side of the old town, the Sentier du Lac is around a kilometer-long walkway along the shores of the lake.
 Although mostly paved, it is off-limits to bicycles, inline skaters, and rollers.